 Fund Sponsor & Index

-Managed by Blackrock, INTF has amassed assets over $700.57 M, making it one of the average sized ETFs in the Broad Developed World ETFs.
+INTF is managed by Blackrock, and this fund has amassed over $1.21 B, which makes it one of the larger ETFs in the Broad Developed World ETFs.
 INTF seeks to match the performance of the MSCI World ex USA Diversified Multi-Factor Index before fees and expenses.

 The MSCI World ex USA Diversified Multi-Factor Index is designed to select equity securities from MSCI World ex USA Index that have high exposure to four investment style factors: value, quality, momentum and low size, while maintaining a level of risk similar to that of the Parent Index.